abreen/e22-labs/README.md

 You can follow me as I build a solution, or you can go into a breakout room with one or more of your peers, or you can hack alone and let me know if you get stuck.

+At the start of lab, I'll post an invite URL for a [VS Code Live Share][live-share] session.
+You can connect to the session in a web browser and follow along with each step of development.

+If you want to edit your own copy of the code independent of what I'm doing, see the **Setting up a local dev environment** section below.

 ## Schedule

 | week   | date      | lecture/lab      | topics                                              |